loschorts/loschorts.github.io/bnbauth.md

 Make sure to provide `success` and `error` callbacks to your queries.
 What do the error callbacks do?

 #### CurrentUserStateMixin
 Say you have multiple components that will want to update themselves based on who is logged in.
-Those components have a *cross-cutting concern*, i.e. a need for shared functionality.
+Those components have a *cross-cutting concern*, i.e. a shared need for certain functionality.

 React deals with cross-cutting concerns with [**Mixins**](https://facebook.github.io/react/docs/reusable-components.html#mixins).
 A mixin is simply an object full of functions that can be added to a component.
 It is analogous to a Ruby `module`; generically, we could call it a *namespace*.